Close

 • Should we pursue this project?

-To put it simply, in this stage you’re trying to decide if this project is even worth tackling before you invest too much elbow grease.
+To put it simply, at this stage, you’re trying to decide if this project is worth tackling before you invest too much elbow grease.

-If you decide to move forward, you’ll next head into the planning stage.
-This is where you’ll get into the good stuff and develop a detailed project plan that your entire team will follow.
+If you decide to move forward, you’ll head into the project planning stage.
+This is where you’ll develop a detailed project plan that your entire team will follow––and thank you for!
+Planning is essential for avoiding scope creep.
 Questions to answer in this stage include:

 • What is the goal of this project?